Skip to content

 }

-Replace OnMessageAsync method with the following:
+Replace the entire OnMessageAsync method with:

 protected async Task OnMessageAsync(ITurnContext turnContext, ITurnState turnState, CancellationToken cancellationToken)